This post may contain affiliate links. Please read my disclosure policy.

 - Remove the hot pizzelles to a wire rack to cool.

 - Melt the white chocolate chips and coconut oil in a microwave on 50% power for 1 minute.
 Stir and repeat as needed until the chips are melted.
 Dip or drizzle the cookies as desired then sprinkle with your favorite toppings.

-Sprinkle with confectioners' sugar or fill with your favorite ice cream and freeze until set.
+- Optional: Sprinkle with powdered sugar or fill with your favorite ice cream and freeze until set.

 - Store cookies in an airtight container.
 Plain cookies can be frozen well sealed for a month.

 - Adapted from a recipe by my grandmother.